coinkite/coinkite-tap-proto/docs/protocol.md

 Example:
 ```
-XPRV....
+xprv....
 m/84h/0h/0h
 ```

 The data can be viewed with `openssl aes-128-ctr -iv 0 -K HEX-on-back-of-card`.
-Future versions of the product may include additional values in this response.
+Future versions of the product may include additional values in this response, on subsequent lines.

-From the master XPRV any key produced by the card can be reconstructed.
+From the master XPRV, any key produced by the card can be reconstructed.
 The card will also capture the current derivation path (from `derive` command).
-For a complete backup, output scripts, address types should also be captured, but for standardized usage (ie. BIP compliant), that can be implied by the derivation path itself.
+For a complete backup, output scripts and address types should also be captured, but for standardized usage (ie. BIP compliant), that can be implied by the derivation path itself.